Al Horford NBA Playoffs Player Props: Celtics vs. Heat

 Al Horford Insights vs. the Heat

-- This season, Al Horford has made 3.6 shots from the floor per game, which adds up to 6.6% of his team's total makes.
+- Horford is responsible for taking 6.6% of his team's field goal attempts this season with 7.6 per game.

-- He's connected on 2.3 threes per game, or 11.0% of his team's makes from beyond the arc this season.
+- He's knocked down 2.3 threes per game, or 11.0% of his team's makes from beyond the arc this season.

+- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per contest.

-- Looking at assists, the Heat are ranked 14th in the NBA, conceding 25.6 per game.
+- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.

-- The Heat are the 28th-ranked squad in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.
+- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the league.

 Al Horford vs. the Heat